 I have been practicing therapy since 2000.
-The majority of my experience has been providing group and individual therapy in an intensive center for eating disorders (ACE).
+For the past twelve years, I’ve provided group and individual therapy in an intensive center for eating disorders (ACE).
 I have also worked in university counseling centers, hospital and school settings.

 I have a doctorate in counseling psychology and a masters degree in community counseling from Ball State University, and an undergraduate degree in psychology from the University of Illinois.
 I did a pre-doctoral internship at Emory University Counseling Center in 2004-2005.
 I wrote my dissertation on factors in college adjustment.